NeoFleet/routech_api/README.md

 # RoutechApi Ruby Library

-The RoutechApi Ruby library provides a convenient access to the Stripe API from applications written in the Ruby language.
+The RoutechApi Ruby library provides a convenient access to the Routech API from applications written in the Ruby language.

 The library also provides other features.
 For example: